(Disclosure: Some of the links below may be affiliate links)

 - Stamp Duty is not included in the management fees.

 If I had to choose a Robo-Advisor, I would invest with True Wealth.
 They are the cheapest Robo-Advisor in Switzerland.
-And these low fees will make a significant difference in your returns for the long term.
+And these low fees will make a significant difference in your returns in the long term.
 Also, the fact that you can tune the portfolio to your needs will make it good for most people.

 Other than that, it is an excellent service!